kpzerg/spongebot/README.md

 ## development

 There is a script on the aws server hosting this that applies changes to the master branch to the live version of the bot about 5 minutes after they happen, so DO NOT push to master without running on a testing server first.
-Make a branch and pull request.